filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Capacity commitment

-If a storage miner doesn't find any available deal proposals appealing, they can alternatively make a _capacity commitment_, filling a [sector](#sector) with arbitrary data, rather than with client data.
-Maintaining this sector allows the storage miner to provably demonstrate that they are reserving space on behalf of the network.
+If a storage provider doesn't find any available deal proposals appealing, they can alternatively make a _capacity commitment_, filling a [sector](#sector) with arbitrary data, rather than with client data.
+Maintaining this sector allows the storage provider to provably demonstrate that they are reserving space on behalf of the network.

 ## Collateral

-In order to enter into a [storage deal](#deal), a [storage miner](#storage-miner) is required to provide [FIL](#fil) as _collateral_, to be paid out as compensation to a client in the event that the miner fails to uphold their storage commitment.
+In order to enter into a [storage deal](#deal), a [storage provider](#storage-provider) is required to provide [FIL](#fil) as _collateral_, to be paid out as compensation to a client in the event that the provider fails to uphold their storage commitment.

 ## Deal